apooravm/tAPI/README.md

 # tAPI
 Create, manage and execute HTTP requests in order to test out your API endpoints.
-LLike cURL + Postman.
+Like cURL + Postman.